gregstewart/blog/source/_posts/2015-03-07-working-with-function-arguments.markdown

 categories: javascript, function, arguments
 ---

-LAst week I was working on build tasks to daemonise some of the services we intend to use for our project.
+Last week I was working on build tasks to daemonise some of the services we intend to use for our project.
 I decided to use [forever](https://github.com/foreverjs/forever) and ended up with a call that looks something like this:

 	let task = execForeverCommand('start', 'path/to/service');